 Branch of Service: Infantry

-He was teaching in Mississippi at the start of the War and returned to NC to enlist as First Sergeant of Company F, 1st North Carolina Infantry on 5 May 1861.
-He was promoted to 2nd Lieutenant on 9 September 1862.
+He was teaching in Mississippi at the start of the War and returned to NC to enlist as First Sergeant of the "Hertford Grays" - later Company F, 1st North Carolina Infantry - on 5 May 1861.
+They mustered into Confederate service in July.
+He was commissioned 2nd Lieutenant to date from 9 September 1862.

 The rest of the War

 He was promoted to First Lieutenant on 19 November 1862, and wounded in action at Chancellorsville, VA in May 1863.
 He was appointed Captain on 29 July 1863, and again wounded, at Winchester, VA on 19 September 1864.
 After Spottsylvania he transferred with Colonel Brown to Rodes's Division Sharpshooters.
 He surrendered at Appomattox Court House on 9 April 1865.

 After the War